flipt-io/labs/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/flipt-io/labs?skip_quickstart=true)

-This repository serves as a location to explore [Flipt](https://www.flipt.io) use-cases and configurations.
+This repository serves as a location to explore [Flipt](https://www.flipt.io) use cases and configurations.

 Each subdirectory is a self-contained application that can be run locally.